AndreasPK/AndreasPK.github.io/apkblog/posts/2019-08-16-GHC-Internals-Binary instances.md

     -- Position here might be (in variable length encoding) [0xFF, 0x01] dict_p <- tellBin bh
-    -- Will write two bytes, but only one byte was reserved above. putAt bh dict_p_p dict_p
+    -- Will write two bytes into the reserved space, -- but only one byte was reserved above. putAt bh dict_p_p dict_p
 ```